madprops/airc/README.md

 ---

-If a message ends with `@somenickname`, the response will be directed at that nickname.
+If a message ends with `@nickname`, the response will be directed at that nickname.

 **You**: Bot, What is 2 + 2 @Sam